 The MaxLink search provides an alternative to the standard search.
 MaxLink has been successfully applied to predict novel cancer genes and was first described in Network-based Identification of Novel Cancer Genes (Östlund 2010).
 It is meant to be used with a long list of related query genes and retrives genes that are signifcantly stronger connected to the query than expected by chance.

 The network view displays the retrieved sub-network as a graph.
-If Java is enabled the graph is displayed in the interactive network viewer jSquid, otherwise a static picture is shown.
 Please note that the displayed network includes only the strongest links between the non-query subnetwork genes.

 The interactions view lists all interactions between subnetwork genes and shows details about how the links that have been derived.
 The query genes are highlighted in yellow query orthologs are highlighted in green.
 Clicking on a Gene identifier will bring up a box that allows to use the gene or the pair as a query or to add the gene to the current query.
 Futhermore, cross-references and gene description are given.
 The green and red boxes represent positive and negative LLR for the different evidence types and species, hovering with the cursor over the box will display the LLR.
 Kown coupled pairs in the PPI or Complex gold standard are highlighted with a blue box.
 Initially only the strongest coupling class for each pair is shown.
 Clicking on the little triange in front of the interaction partner will expand all other coupling classes.